 For years, Austria has been one of the pioneers in eGovernment matters.
 The diverse efforts and pioneering eGovernment initiatives of the Austrian administration have already been rewarded several times with top place in eGovernment comparisons.

-After multiple analyses of 20 eGovernment basic services, increasing attention was paid to the users.
-Around 27,000 European Internet users and the analysis of four life circumstances and five central key technologies of the four life circumstances by two Mystery Shoppers per Member State provided the information.
+After multiple analyses of eGovernment basic services, increasing attention was paid to the users.
+More than 27,000 European Internet users and the analysis of four life circumstances and five central key technologies of the 4 life events by 2 Mystery Shoppers per Member State provided the information.

 - in a user survey, 1,000 users were surveyed on their experience with eGovernment services

-- in each Member State two Mystery Shoppers were commissioned to place themselves in four life situations and to test eGovernment services.
-The life situations were: normal business activity (economy), introduction of a small claims procedure (judiciary), relocation (general administration) and acquisition and use of a car (mobility).
+- in each Member State 2 Mystery Shoppers were commissioned to place themselves in four life events and to test eGovernment services.
+The life events were: Starting a business and early trading operations, losing and finding a Job, studying and family life (new life event; measured for the first time)

-With the benchmark in 2018, these life situations will be tested again so that a rolling comparison of the results is made every two years in future.
+With the benchmark in 2019, these life events will be tested again so that a rolling comparison of the results is made every two years in future.

-Outlook: For 2017, there will be a test of four life situations in each Member State by two Mystery Shoppers that will also be tested at an interval of 2 years.
-The life situations are: loss of a job including job search (employment), studying (education), company start-up (economy) and “family life”, which has now been added.
+Outlook: For 2018, there will be a test of four life events in each Member State by two Mystery Shoppers that will also be tested at an interval of 2 years.
+The life events are: regular business operations, starting a small claims procedure, moving and owning and driving a car.

 - With regard to user friendliness, the cross-border availability and the transparency of the services offered, Austria achieved top rankings.

-With regard to the overall rating, Austria, alongside other countries such as Belgium, the Netherlands or Luxembourg, is one of the top performances in eGovernment in Europe.
+With regard to the overall rating, Austria, alongside other countries such as Sweden, Malta and Denmark is one of the top performers in eGovernment in Europe.